Prospect Grissom homers in debut, Braves beat Red Sox 8-4

 AP Sports Writer

-Grissom homered onto Lansdowne Street and then singled and scored another run, and Marcell Ozuna hit a three-run homer to help Atlanta complete a two-game sweep.
-Kyle Wright earned his league-leading 14th win for the defending World Series champions, who arrived in Boston after losing four of five to the first-place Mets and are now seven games back in the NL East.
+BOSTON (AP) — Top Atlanta prospect Vaughn Grissom homered onto Lansdowne Street in his major league debut, and Marcell Ozuna hit a three-run homer on Wednesday night to lead the Braves to an 8-4 victory over the Boston Red Sox.

-“We had a rough weekend,” Braves manager Brian Snitker said.
-“Which is fine; it’s going to happen.
-I did not think this was going to be bump free.”

-Called up earlier in the day from Double-A, the 21-year-old Grissom went hitless in his first two at-bats but hit the first pitch he saw in the seventh inning completely out of Fenway Park.
-He tossed his bat aside before taking off around the bases, clapped his hands as he rounded third and arrived home to be congratulated by Michael Harris II, who had singled ahead of him.
+Called up earlier in the day from Double-A, the 21-year-old Grissom hit the first pitch he saw in the seventh inning over the Green Monster and the seats above it and onto the street below for his first big-league hit.
+He tossed his bat aside before taking off around the bases, clapped his hands as he rounded third base and arrived home to be congratulated by Michael Harris II, who had singled ahead of him.

 A healthy number of Braves fans in the crowd of 35,406 gave Grissom a big cheer.
-Grissom singled his next time up, stole second and scored.
-When he gave a postgame interview on the field, fans behind the dugout chanted his name.

-“I just took a second to myself (before the game) to just really look at everything, and just do my best to just take a picture in my head,” said Grissom, who went back on the field with his family after the game.
-“You really don’t know until you actually do it.
-I mean, you try to prepare yourself and all that, but it’s nothing like how you think it’s going to be.”
+Grissom singled in the ninth, stole second and scored as Atlanta completed a two-game sweep.

+The last-place Red Sox lost their fourth straight game, and their sixth of seven.

 Red Sox trade deadline pickup Tommy Pham homered for the third straight game, hitting a three-run shot in the seventh to turn a 5-1 deficit into a one-run game.
 But the Braves scored two more in the eighth, on Eddie Rosario’s double and Ozuna’s sacrifice fly.